openshift/origin-aggregated-logging/curator/README.md

 If you want to be exact with curator, it is best to use `days` e.g. `delete: days: 31` [Curator issue](https://github.com/elastic/curator/issues/569)

-### Compatibility with OpenShift 3.7
-In earlier releases admins could control the timezone and time when curator runs from the curator config.
-This configuration has been moved to openshift-ansible.
-The [timezone is not currently configurable](https://github.com/kubernetes/kubernetes/issues/47202), instead the timezone of OpenShift master node is used.

 ### Using actions file
 OpenShift custom config file format ensures that important internal indices don't get deleted by mistake.
 In order to use the actions file add an [exclude](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.2/fe_exclude.html) rule to your configuration to retain these indices.
 You also need to manually add all the other patterns, see action 3 in the below example:
 ```